About Professional and Ethical Standards (PES)

 Helping schools manage staff conduct

 Schools manage most conduct issues.
-Where a threshold of misconduct is reached, EPAC may assist the school manage the issue or take responsibility for its review.
+Where a threshold of misconduct is reached, PES may assist the school manage the issue or take responsibility for its review.
 In limited circumstances, external bodies like Police and Department of Communities and Justice (DCJ) may become involved.

-EPAC's focus is the health, safety and wellbeing of both students and staff.
+PES' focus is the health, safety and wellbeing of both students and staff.

 Helping schools manage teacher performance

 Helping schools and corporate areas manage complaints from staff about workplace issues